National Youth Violence Prevention Week – April 19, 2027

 National Youth Violence Prevention Week FAQs

-What are the three major factors that lead to youth violence?
+What are the common types of youth violence?

 How to Observe National Youth Violence Prevention Week